croninjohn/code_examples/README.md

-# John Cronin Code Samples
+# John Cronin Data Engineering Overview

 These files are code I wrote for my previous position as a Data Engineer, creating Tableau dashboards displaying usage and engagement data for the frequent national conferences of a large professional society for scientists.